Last Updated: September 4, 2020

 Tapworks AD11 Softener Review

 Like all manufacturers of water softeners, Tapworks does not just produce one type of water softener, but a range of water softeners.
-The range of Tapworks softeners is listed below.
-Keep in mind that the higher the number associated with the series, the greater the capacity model (this is usually the case with most models).

 These models are not necessarily the easiest to buy in places like Amazon.
 This means that you may need to contact the manufacturer directly to obtain or receive information about one of its authorized dealers.